p2panda/shirokuma/README.md

 // WebAssembly code in this package await initWebAssembly();

-// This example uses the "chat" schema at which this hash is pointing.
-We are
+// This example uses the "chat" schema at which this hash is pointing const CHAT_SCHEMA = 'chat_message_0020a654068b26617ebd6574b1b03853193ccab2295a983bc85a5891793422832655';
-// still working on a good way for you to create and access data schemas.
-For
-// now you can use https://github.com/p2panda/fishyfish to do so const CHAT_SCHEMA =
-  'chat_message_0020a654068b26617ebd6574b1b03853193ccab2295a983bc85a5891793422832655';